sefop/sefop-training-hub/book/05-testing/README.md

 <details>
 <summary>Answers</summary>

 1. Never increases.
-With non-negative weights, every selection that fits the doubled weights also fit the original ones, so the feasible region can only shrink.
+With non-negative weights, every selection that fits the doubled weights also fits the original ones, so the feasible region can only shrink.
 2. None of them: 0 ≥ 0, 0 = k × 0, and 0 = 0.
 See the next section.
 3. It never increases — the reverse of adding an item.